yinqiaoyan/BACT/README.md

 ## Remarks

-- If you have any questions regarding this package, please contact Yinqiao Yan at [yanyinqiao@ruc.edu.cn](mailto:yanyinqiao@ruc.edu.cn).
+- If you have any questions regarding this package, please contact Yinqiao Yan at [yinqiaoyan@bjut.edu.cn](mailto:yinqiaoyan@bjut.edu.cn).